Expert medical and surgical care in Thailand

 Everything you need to know before your procedure

-Catheter ablation for atrial fibrillation uses energy delivered through catheters in the heart to create scar tissue that electrically isolates the pulmonary veins — the most common source of AF triggers.
-The goal is to restore and maintain normal sinus rhythm.
+Catheter ablation for atrial fibrillation uses energy delivered through catheters in the heart to create scar tissue that electrically isolates the pulmonary veins, the most common source of AF triggers.
+The goal is to restore and maintain normal sinus rhythm so you rely less on rhythm medication.

 Yes.
-Our partner EP labs use the same mapping systems, ablation catheters, and procedural protocols as international centres.
-Electrophysiologists are board-certified with subspecialty training.
-Complication rates are consistent with published data from major AF ablation trials.
+Our partner EP labs use the same 3D mapping systems, ablation catheters, and procedural protocols as international centres, and our partner electrophysiologists are board-certified with subspecialty EP training.
+Published complication rates from major AF ablation trials are consistent with what these labs achieve, and on-site cardiac surgical backup is available for the rare emergency.

 Nick Peplow